CT-Dylan/NaLyser/README.md

 -----------------------------
 6. What happens when the program is run?
 [![NL How to select files](https://img.youtube.com/vi/aOkbowkxJzc/maxresdefault.jpg)](https://www.youtube.com/embed/aOkbowkxJzc) </br>

+Once the program is run, the program will parse through the files and look for the different parameters available.
+From there, two possibie scenarios can be considered:
+- There is a mismatch (shown in red) between the parameters detected and the one the user wished to see displayed.
+- No issue is found. </br>

+In the last case, all the parameters will be displayed in a pop-up window alongside how they were classified, with what names they will be displayed, their units and how their values will be dealt with. </br>

+They are classified as plotting parameters (see point 3.) or as "working point".
+By default, the working points have no effect, i.e. the program will run while totally and utterly disregarding the values of the working points.
+To change that, one can enter a value instead of the default word "ignore".
+For instance, if VDS was a working point and the user wants to plot curves for all channels but only for VDS = -3V, then the number -3 should be entered in the Operation column instead of the word "ignore".</br>

+By default, the name interpreter is LaTex, so that mathematical symbols and greek letters could be used.
+Therefore, the name can be made up of a normal text part, followed by a math part in-between dollar signs (and in that order). </br>
+More info on LaTeX with MATLAB here: https://nl.mathworks.com/help/matlab/creating_plots/greek-letters-and-special-characters-in-graph-text.html </br>

+The units were subdivided in two parts a prefix (milli, centi, deca, mega,...) and the unit itself.
+It allows the user to use files where internal parameters have different orders of magnitude.
+For example, if one file uses mA and V, whereas the other uses µA and mV, they can still be analysed and put together on the same graph. </br>

+So far, for plotting parameters, only the "All" operation is available.
+Changing it will cause issues. </br>

+Once the user is satisfied, the pop-up window can be closed.
+Then, the program will read the files for the data and plot the curves.

 -----------------------------
 7. How to analyse the data?